pigpigyyy/Yuescript/doc/docs/doc/README.md

 **Description:**

-Requires the Yuescript module.
+Requires the YueScript module.
-Rewrites the error line number to the original line number in the Yuescript code when loading fails.
+Rewrites the error line number to the original line number in the YueScript code when loading fails.

 **Signature:**
 ```lua